mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 #### 33:44

-Dogen Zenji really admired Gensha Shibi and Seppō Zen Master in this story.
+Dōgen Zenji really admired Gensha Shibi and Seppō Zen Master in this story.

 So, “Gensha said, ‘Bodhidharma didn’t come to the East.
 The Second Patriarch didn’t go to the West.’
 This gained Seppō’s special praise.”
 Seppō praised Gensha, because Gensha really hit the bullseye.
 The bullseye, zazen itself, struck him, right in the middle of striking his toes.
 Before he sees his life *before* hitting or *after* hitting, he is really focused on right in the middle of hitting, striking his toes.
 That’s why there is nothing to cheat.
 From this point, Bodhidharma didn’t come to the East, or go to the West.
 No. When you say Bodhidharma went to China, that is something you understand in the time process, the dualistic world.
 All we have to do is focus on just right here.